CLEARANCE TESTS AND MICTURITION

-- Internal urethral sphincter relaxes (opens the outlet)
+- The internal urethral sphincter relaxes (opens the outlet).

 In adults, the reflex contraction of the bladder wall and relaxation of the internal sphincter can be inhibited consciously for a limited time period.
 The cerebral cortex exerts voluntary control over micturition.

-- Reflex relaxation of internal urethral sphincter (involuntary)
+- Reflex relaxation of the internal urethral sphincter (involuntary).

-- Voluntary relaxation of external urethral sphincter (conscious control)
+- Voluntary relaxation of the external urethral sphincter (conscious control).

 Valsalva’s Manoeuvre

-Micturition can be supported by lowering the diaphragm and contracting the abdominal muscles (Valsalva’s manoeuvre), which increases pelvic cavity pressure and helps expel urine.
+Micturition can be supported by lowering the diaphragm and contracting the abdominal muscles—a technique known as Valsalva’s manoeuvre.
+This increases pelvic cavity pressure and helps expel urine.

 Over-distended Bladder

 When the bladder is over-distended, it becomes extremely painful.
-At this stage, there is an involuntary tendency to relax the external sphincter and release a small amount of urine (overflow incontinence).
+At this stage, there is an involuntary tendency to relax the external sphincter and release a small amount of urine—a condition known as overflow incontinence.

 | Feature | Infants | Adults |